-When Father John Joyce launched The Oklahoma Observer more than four decades ago, it was financed primarily through a subsidy from the Catholic Archdiocesan Council.
+When Father John Joyce launched The Oklahoma Observer 46 years ago, it was financed primarily through a subsidy from the Catholic Archdiocesan Council.
 But church leaders yanked their support because of Father Joyce’s vigorous opposition to the Vietnam War.

 Rather than accept The Observer’s demise, Father Joyce offered to sell it to Frosty Troy, the Tulsa Tribune’s state Capitol correspondent.
 Frosty and his wife, Helen, agreed to the acquisition, beginning the paper’s transformation into Oklahoma’s premier independent journal of commentary.

 For 36 years, Helen served as publisher and Frosty as editor, an unbeatable combination that produced an impressive list of state and national awards.

 In September 2006, Frosty and Helen partnered with Arnold and Beverly Hamilton to help transition The Observer into the state’s second century.
 Helen retired in January 2007, and passed away later that year, but Frosty remains on-board as Founding Editor.

 The Hamiltons have deep Oklahoma roots: Both are third-generation Okies, raised in Midwest City.
 They returned to the state for good 22 years ago, after living in California and Texas.